Here are six categories of trolls on G+, Facebook, etc. There are many more types, but these are common right now:

 Go to the Options Menu tool of a specific post (see circled down arrow at far right).
 Click on "Report or Delete a Comment".
 Then you'll see an X to the right of each comment.
 Click the X Delete Comment.
 Then you'll see a strikethrough line going through it.
 When you refresh the page, the comment is gone.

-Click 4chan image below for larger view.
+Click 4chan image BELOW

 You may then be able to read it.